All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide addresses type 2 diabetes through four distinct mechanisms:

 1. Glucose-dependent insulin secretion.
-Rybelsus stimulates your pancreas to release more insulin, but only when blood sugar is elevated.
+Rybelsus stimulates your pancreas to release more insulin, but only when blood sugar is improved.
 This glucose-dependent action dramatically reduces the risk of hypoglycemia compared to sulfonylureas or insulin .

 2. Glucagon suppression.
 The medication reduces glucagon, a hormone that tells your liver to release stored sugar.
 Lower glucagon means less sugar dumped into your bloodstream between meals.